n4ogw/so2sdr/share/help/so2sdrhelp.md

 a copy of the ".cfg" file.
 This way you will not need to reconfigure CW macros and other settings again.
-* The list of contests known by so2sdr is in the "contest_list.dat" file (in /usr/local/share/so2sdr/ under Linux, and in the same directory as the executable under Windows).
-Each line of this file is of the format Displayed name, config file.
+* The list of contests known by so2sdr is in the "contest_list.dat" file (in /usr/local/share/so2sdr/).
+ Each line of
+this file is of the format Displayed name, config file.
 * Note that in some cases new contests can be easily added added to this list if they have rules that are similar to existing